 4. Use small light strokes versus long heavy strokes when shaving.
 It can be tempting to shave with heavy strokes to try to get as close of a shave as possible so you don't have to shave quite as often.

 However, doing so can really irritate your skin and cause redness and bumps.
 Go slow with small light strokes and your skin will thank you.

 5. Wash the area once you're done shaving and apply moisturizer.
 As I mentioned above, those irritating small red bumps can be caused by bacteria already on your skin, or that comes from your razor.

-When done shaving, it’s a good idea to wash the area with soap, dry and then moisturize so your skin doesn’t dry out and get further irritated.
+When done shaving, it's a good idea to wash the area with soap, dry the area, and then moisturize so your skin doesn't dry out and get further irritated.
 The Shave Secret oil I mentioned above also helps with this.